 Communication & Information

 We encourage the exchange of information and storytelling about diabetes.
 We believe the community as a whole will have access to far more information and resource than any particular individual and we want to learn about it

 Diversity and Respect

-A note about the different types of diabetes: We believe that no one with diabetes is responsible for having this condition, and we do not support debates about "which type is worse" or comments which place blame on anyone for their condition.
-The different types of diabetes have more similarities than differences, and within this community we focus on our commonalities and the ways in which we can all support one another as a unified group.
-For more on this topic please see this post by our founder.
+A note about the different types of diabetes: We believe that no one with diabetes is responsible for having this condition, and we do not support debates about “which type is worse” or comments which place blame on anyone for their condition.
+The different types of diabetes have more similarities than differences, and within this community, we focus on our commonalities and how we can all support one another as a unified group.

 We see creativity as a catalyst for emotional healing and raising diabetes awareness.
 This means you may choose to participate writing, posting videos, photos, drawings, music, etc. to express yourself.

 We embrace openness and authenticity, as long as it doesn’t conflict with the other values.